Darren Walker

-Darren Walker (born August 28, 1959) currently serves as 10th president of the Ford Foundation, a private foundation dedicated to human welfare.
+Darren Walker (born August 28, 1959) was the 10th president of the Ford Foundation, a private foundation dedicated to human welfare, and President of the National Gallery of Art.

 In June 2020, Walker led the Ford Foundation to issue a $1 billion designated social bond to stabilize non-profit organizations in the wake of COVID-19 pandemic.
 Walker is a member of the Reimagining New York Commission and co-chair of 2020 New York City Census.
 In October 2021, Walker announced that the Ford Foundation will divest its investments from "fossil fuels and seek opportunities to invest in alternative and renewable energy in the future"; including investing in "funds that address the threat of climate change, and support the transition to a green economy."

 Before joining the Ford Foundation, Walker was vice president at the Rockefeller Foundation and COO of Harlem's Abyssinian Development Corporation.
 He co-founded both the US Impact Investing Alliance and the Presidents' Council on Disability Inclusion in Philanthropy.
-He serves on many boards, including the National Gallery of Art, Carnegie Hall, the High Line, the Smithsonian National Museum of African American History & Culture, Committee to Protect Journalists, Square, PepsiCo, and Ralph Lauren.
+He is on many boards, including the National Gallery of Art, Carnegie Hall, the High Line, the Smithsonian National Museum of African American History & Culture, Committee to Protect Journalists, Square, PepsiCo, and Ralph Lauren.
 Walker chaired the 2013 Gish Prize selection committee.

 Earlier in his career, Walker worked as a lawyer and investment banker.
 Walker is a fellow of the Institute for Urban Design, a member of the Council on Foreign Relations, and a board member of the Arcus Foundation, Rockefeller Philanthropy Advisors, Friends of the High Line, and the Foundation for Art and Preservation in Embassies.
 He has been a teacher of housing, law and urban development at the New York University School of Law and the Robert F. Wagner Graduate School of Public Service.
 He is co-chair of the New York Public Library Council.
 He is board of directors vice-chairman at the New York City Ballet.
 In 2018, Walker joined the board of directors of the Committee to Protect Journalists.

 Early life and education

 Walker was born in a charity hospital in Lafayette, Louisiana.
-Walker was raised by a single mother, Beulah Spencer, in Ames and later Goose Creek, Texas; and was one of the country's first children to benefit from the Head Start Program.
+He was raised by a single mother, Beulah Spencer, in Texas, first in Ames and later in Goose Creek; and was one of the country's first children to benefit from the Head Start Program.
 Walker said that his background gave him "an understanding of the need for investment in human capital and the centrality of private philanthropy making a difference in human lives."